Project 8: Object-Oriented Physics Simulation

 def getHeight(self)- return the Block's height (dy)

-def update(self, dt)- implement the equations of motion for the block.
+def update(self, dt)- implement the equations of motion for the block given time step dt.

-Write a function that returns True if the ball is intersecting the block.
+Write a method for the Block class that returns True if the ball is intersecting the block.
 Use the Ball's getPosition and getRadius functions to get that information.
 Then check if the ball is intersecting the block.
 You can assume the ball is a square for the purposes of collision, if that makes it easier.

 If the ball is not colliding with the Block, the function should return False.